Hounslow and Richmond Community Healthcare NHS Trust

 Hounslow and Richmond Community Healthcare NHS Trust is an NHS trust which provides adult and children's community health services.

 History

 The trust was established on 1 April 2011 as part of the Transforming Community Services initiative from the community services arm of the then Hounslow and Richmond primary care trusts.

 Stephen Swords was chair of the board when it was established until he was succeeded by Sian Bates on 1 February 2020.
 Sukhvinder Kaur-Stubbs was subsequently appointed Chair in Common at Hounslow and Richmond Community Healthcare NHS Trust and Kingston Hospital NHS Foundation Trust from 1 April 2022.

 Performance

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 868 full-time equivalent staff and a sickness absence rate of 3.38%.
 72% of staff recommend it as a place for treatment and 61% recommended it as a place to work.

 The trust now employs 1,140 people.
-The 2017 national staff survey established the trust as: